 Flooring is not a moisture barrier.
 Concrete should always be cured and tested for moisture and a moisture barrier should always be installed in the crawl space and even under the floor over a concrete sub-floor.
 Please refer below for further guidance.
 Please check for defects, squeaky noises, sub-floor issue or finish issues by installing 100 sq. ft. of flooring.
-Because houses and buildings, as well as adjacent hardwood or laminate floors, expand and contract, Manufacturer recommends leaving a 1/2" expansion gap between the perimeter walls and any adjacent hardwood floor.
-Do not install floors where it will be exposed to temperatures greater than 85° F. Use good common-sense installation practices, and you'll have a successful installation that results in a beautiful floor.
+Because houses and buildings, as well as adjacent hardwood or LVT floors, expand and contract, Manufacturer recommends leaving an expansion gap the thickness of the plank between the perimeter walls, door frame/entrances and any adjacent floor.
+Do not install floors where it will be exposed to temperatures greater than 85° F. Use good commonsense installation practices, and you'll have a successful installation that results in a beautiful floor.
 Check that all ITEM NUMBERS are the same and that you have purchased sufficient packs to complete the job.
-Floor exposed to moisture at any time during or after installation may cause the floors to cup, lift, peak or separate.
+Floor exposed to low and high moisture at any time during or after installation may cause the floors to cup, lift, peak or separate.
 During any inspection the inspector may not find moisture at the present time but because of the structure movement of the planks, moisture or a jobsite condition might change the floor.